NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Final Remarks
 -------------

-I hope that after all these explanations, the complete Configuration File that has been provided an example for MAVEN at the beginning of this chapter makes more sense.
+We hope that after all these explanations, the complete Configuration File that has been provided an example for MAVEN at the beginning of this chapter makes more sense.